 Summary : Encounter a plethora of flora and fauna in one of the greatest wildlife sanctuaries in the world.
-Come unimaginably close to an impressive array of creatures—many of them endemic – including the giant tortoise and colorful land iguanas.
-After a day of snorkeling and sunbathing with sea lions, return to the unrivaled comforts of a luxury expedition ship on this adventure of a lifetime.
+Come unimaginably close to an impressive array of creatures—many of them found nowhere else on earth—including the Galapagos giant tortoise and colorful Galapagos land iguanas.
+After a day of snorkeling and sunbathing with sea lions, return to the unrivaled comforts of a luxury expedition ship on this voyage of a lifetime.

 Activities : Birding, Culture, Hiking, Kayaking, Snorkeling, Triple/Quad Cabins

 - Free airfare from select US/Canada gateways

 (or Non-use $1,000 Air Credit)

 - Save 10% per person off cruise fare

 - Kids save $500 Off

 - Offers may not be combinable; conditions may apply